cakephp/docs/tl/orm/table-objects.rst

 fields, conditions, joins or result formatters.
 These options/features will be copied onto the root query.

-You might use this callback to restrict find operations based on a user's role, or make caching decisions based on the current load.

 In previous versions of CakePHP there was an ``afterFind`` callback, this has been replaced with the :ref:`map-reduce` features and entity constructors.